Nollde/timeship/README.md

 ```

 ## plotting timing data
 At the end of your code, plot the results by by using the `plot` function.
-Timeships plotting function (`timeship.plot()`) creates a directory (specified by the `dir` argument) with an index.html containing a d3 plot with the timing data which can be viewed through a webbrowser.
+Timeships plotting function (`timeship.plot()`) creates a directory (specified by the `dir` argument) with an index.html containing an interactive (go ahead and click it) d3 sunburst plot with the timing data which can be viewed through a webbrowser.

 ```python
 timeship.plot(dir="timeship")